flaviocopes/vuehandbook/02-vue-first-app/index.md

 #### `src/main.js`

-This is the main JavaScript files that drives our app.
+This is the main JavaScript files that drive our app.

-We first import the Vue library, and the App component from `App.vue`.
+We first import the Vue library and the App component from `App.vue`.

 We set productionTip to false, just to avoid Vue to output a "_you're in development mode_" tip in the console.

-Next we create the Vue instance, by assigning it to the DOM element identified by `#app`, which we defined in `index.html`, and we tell it to use the App component.
+Next, we create the Vue instance, by assigning it to the DOM element identified by `#app`, which we defined in `index.html`, and we tell it to use the App component.

 ```js
 // The Vue build version to load with the `import` command